 Who will enjoy the Manaslu trek most?

-Probably most of the people enjoy the trek but mainly those people, who are interested in culture, tradition, want to go away from the crowds and commercialization will enjoy this trek.
+Most of the people enjoy trekking in this region but mainly those who are interested in culture, and tradition and want to go away from the crowds and commercialization.

 What permits do I need for Manaslu Trek?

 - Restricted Area Permit: US$100 per week + $15 per day extra.
-The first check is at Jagat and Last check at Dharapani.
+The first check is at Jagat and the Last check is at Dharapani.

-- Manaslu Conservation Area Project (MCAP) permit: $ 30.
+- Manaslu Conservation Area Project (MCAP) permit is $ 30.

-And the trek must be through a registered trekking agent.
+The trek has to be done through a registered trekking agent.

 Who is your guide and is he trained?

-Yes, of course, 13 years’ experience in Nepali Himalayas as well as government register trekking guide with enough training.
+Yes, 13 years of experience in the Nepali Himalayas, as well as a government-registered trekking guide with complete training.

 Can I trek the Manaslu Trek Independently/alone?

-You must trek as a group of at least two and accompanied by a registered guide.
-You can also buy a “Ghost Trekker” permit and then go along with guide.
+You must trek as a group of at least two, accompanied by a registered guide.
+You can also buy a “Ghost Trekker” permit, and then go along with a guide.
 For this, you need a real passport and a real person.

 Is Manaslu Trek difficult?

-Some of the trails are airy, high above the Budi Gandaki River, the trails but the trails are perfect for trekking.
+Some of the trails are airy, high above the Budhi Gandaki River, but the trails are perfect for trekking.
 There are too many ups and downs but nothing is too extreme on this trek.

 Which is the best season for Manaslu Trek??